Humidifier

+A humidifier is a household appliance or device designed to increase the moisture level in the air within a room or an enclosed space.
+It achieves this by emitting water droplets or steam into the surrounding air, thereby raising the humidity.

-A humidifier is a device, primarily an electrical appliance, that increases humidity (moisture) in a single room or an entire building.
-In the home, point-of-use what humidifiers are commonly used to humidify a single room, while whole-house or furnace humidifiers, which connect to a home's HVAC system, provide humidity to the entire house.
+In the home, point-of-use humidifiers are commonly used to humidify a single room, while whole-house or furnace humidifiers, which connect to a home's HVAC system, provide humidity to the entire house.
 Medical ventilators often include humidifiers for increased patient comfort.
 Large humidifiers are used in commercial, institutional, or industrial contexts, often as part of a larger HVAC system.